 In 2019 Suffolk East Coast Branch merged with the Norwich Branch and I becamepart of an excellent team of dedicated animal lovers and I now hold the position of Animal Welfare Officer for the RSPCA Mid Norfolk & North Suffolk Branch.
 Never been happier than I am now in my working career.

-Our Central Services team keep the organisation going by looking after our administration, customer service, I.T, communications and governance.
+Our Shared Services team keep the organisation going by looking after our administration, customer service, I.T, communications and governance.